xyaoaf/gedi_tutorials/README.md

 # Tutorials on GEDI Science Data Products

+** Amended by Xihan Yao as a part of the ESPM 288 project in Spring 2024 at UC Berkeley, CA **

 **Author:** ORNL DAAC
 **Date:** August 26, 2021
 **Contact for the ORNL DAAC:** uso@daac.ornl.gov